tassavarat/AirBnB_clone_v2/README.md

 This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.

+###Learning Objectives
+* What is Unit testing and how to implement it in a large project
+* What is *args and how to use it
+* What is **kwargs and how to use it
+* How to handle named arguments in a function
+* How to create a MySQL database
+* How to create a MySQL user and grant it privileges
+* What ORM means
+* How to map a Python Class to a MySQL table
+* How to handle 2 different storage engines with the same codebase
+* How to use environment variables

 ### Supported classes:
 * BaseModel
 * User